mackans95/SocialSecurityNumber/README.md

 # Social Security Number

-A console application that lets a user enter a social security number and thenn returns the age and gender of the individual.
+A console application that lets a user enter a social security number and then returns the age and gender of the individual.

 ## Getting started